lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 * Every student gets one free late pass with no questions asked for projects.
 This means you can submit up to four days late (by Tuesday AoE) with no penalty.
 Use this wisely!
-If you use this early in the semester and something unforseen happens, you will still need to submit the project on time or the penalties above apply.
+If you use this early in the semester and something unforeseen happens, you will still need to submit the project on time or the penalties above apply.
 Please message the course assistant for your section on Discord to let them know you are using your late pass for a project.
 You should send this message